ajmeyghani/angular2-intro-book/manuscript/chapter2-angular.md

 - Directives are components without templates.
 Conversely, components are directives without templates
 - Directives allow you to attach behavior to elements in the DOM
 - A directive is defined using the `@directive` decorator
-- There are two types of directives in Angular:
+- There are three types of directives in Angular:
     - Structural
     - Attribute
+    - Components
+- Evey directive metadata, has the following options:
+    - selector
+    - host
+    - ...
 - The `selector` attribute uses a css selector to find the element.
 However, parent-child relationship selectors are not supported
 - You can use the following possible selectors:
     - `element`